ValeriaVF/Twitter-Sentiment-Analysis-Using-NLP/README.md

 This model will be used as an analytics tool for companies to access their products' popularity on Twitter without having to access Twitter API.

 ## Data & Methods
 The dataset comes from Crowdflower via [data.world](https://data.world/crowdflower/brands-and-product-emotions) *Created: August 30, 2013 by Kent Cavender-Bares*.
 The data contains over 9,000 tweets from Twitter users that evaluated multiple brands and products.
 The crowd was asked if the tweet expressed positive, negative, or no emotion towards a brand and/or product.
-If some emotion was expressed they were also asked to say which brand or product was the target of that emotion.
+If some emotion was expressed, they were also asked to say which brand or product was the target of that emotion.

-During our exploratory data aalysis, we found that the data was not balanced, as shown by the graphs below:
+During our exploratory data analysis, we found that the data was not balanced, as shown by the graphs below:

 ![Sentiment Dashboard](https://user-images.githubusercontent.com/79488205/154533171-abf7f63c-6498-4082-9c98-16b1618f05e7.png)

-In order to adress this inbalnce, we first used a binary classifier to predict if a tweet would have a negative or not negative response.
+In order to address this imbalance, we first used a binary classifier to predict if a tweet would have a negative or not negative response.
 We chose to use this binary classification because negative sentiment is much more insightful to a brand versus neutral or positive sentiment.
 An example of usage could be to monitor if the negative sentiment increases on a particular day, then we can use inferential analysis to find specific tweets that were affecting the rating.

 ## Results & Evaluation